brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 |4|2|
 |5|1|

-So far so good.
+So far, so good.
 Let's time-travel back to timestamp `3`, adding a condition to the query like this:

 ```sql title="Time-travel back to timestamp 3"
 SELECT